The Sugar Land Skeeters of the Atlantic League wrapped up an abbreviated Spring Training with a trio of games against two local colleges last week.

 The Alvin Community College Dolphins and the San Jacinto College Gators filled the roles of Spring Training opponents to help the Skeeters prepare for the start of the regular season.

-While Professional baseball leans toward the wood bat camp college baseball allows the inclusion of metal bats.
+While most professional baseball leagues lean toward the wood bat camp, college baseball allows the inclusion of metal bats.

-Additionally the players from both colleges will be able to tell their friends that they played against a Professional baseball team.
-Of course the players who managed to get hits of of those same Professional players will have even bigger stories to tell.
+Additionally, the players from both colleges will be able to tell their friends that they played against a professional baseball team.
+The players who managed to get hits of of those same professional players will have even bigger stories to tell.

-For the most part there are not any bad seats in the Ballpark but it never hurts to try to see the view from various vantage points whenever one has the opportunity.
+For the most part, there are not any bad seats in the Ballpark.
+However, it never hurts to try to see the view from various vantage points whenever one has the opportunity.

-Speaking of opportunity, fans were treated to their first views of Tracy McGrady who is trying to join an elite club of former NBA stars to become professional baseball players.
+Speaking of opportunity, fans were treated to their first views of Tracy McGrady.
+McGrady is trying to join an elite club of former NBA stars to become professional baseball players.

 Hoping to make the team as a pitcher, McGrady, worked one inning Friday night against the Dolphins and allowed one run on three hits.